Anthony Martial: 2020–21 season

 On 4 October 2020, Martial received the first red card of his career for hitting out at Erik Lamela during United's 1–6 loss to Tottenham Hotspur in the Premier League and was later banned for three domestic games.
 In the UEFA Champions League group stage match against RB Leipzig on 28 October, Martial scored his first goal of the season, slotting home United's fourth goal in a 5–0 win.
 He scored his first league goal of the season on 17 December 2020 in a 3–2 away win against Sheffield United.
 He scored two goals – the only one to do so – in United's Premier League record-equalling 9–0 home win against Southampton on 2 February 2021.

-2021–22 season
+2021–22 season: Loan to Sevilla

-Martial scored his first goal of the season on 2 October, in a 1–1 draw against Everton.
+Martial scored his first goal of the season on 2 October 2021, a first-half strike in a 1–1 draw against Everton.

-Sevilla loan

-On 25 January 2022, Martial was loaned out to Spanish club Sevilla until the end of the season.
-He scored 1 goal in 12 games for the club, in the Europa League; he did not score in La Liga.
+On 25 January 2022, he joined Sevilla on loan until the end of the season.
+He debuted on 5 February in a 0–0 draw away to Osasuna in La Liga.
+Six days later he registered his first assist for the club, crossing for Rafa Mir to make it 2–0 in a home win over Elche.

+Martial scored his first Sevilla goal on 17 February, the team's third in a 3–1 UEFA Europa League play-off win over Dinamo Zagreb at the Ramón Sánchez Pizjuán.
+His progress was interrupted by a muscle injury eight days later, forcing him off in the first half of a 1–1 draw at Espanyol.
+He returned in March and featured in both legs of the Europa League round of 16 against West Ham United.

+In total, he made 12 appearances for Sevilla in all competitions, scoring once and recording one assist.

+2023–24 season

+Martial played his last match for United on 9 December 2023 in a 3–0 loss to Bournemouth.
+On 27 May 2024, Martial announced on Instagram that he would leave the club after a nine-year stint at Old Trafford.